About Us & Our Core Values

-We aim for children to learn skills for life that they can develop through high school and take into adulthood.
-For information on the curriculum, look at the school’s prospectus.
-You can also look at the children’s news section and the end of Key Stage results.
+We aim for pupils to learn skills for life that they can develop through their secondary education and take into adulthood.

 Music, Arts and Creativity

 Music and the creative arts play a big role in the learning that happens in our school.
-Creative learning helps in their intellectual and emotional development.
 Children have a wide range of opportunities to participate in musical and art based events.

 ICT

-Every classroom in the school is equipped with the latest interactive whiteboards that help bring the power of interactive and multimedia learning straight into the classroom.
-Pupils also have use of 30 laptops with wireless access and a suite with 30 PCs.
+Every classroom in the school is equipped with the latest interactive display screens that help bring the power of interactive and multimedia learning straight into the classroom.
+Pupils also have use of laptops with wireless access and a suite with 30 PCs.

 Sports

-The school has a wide range of sporting opportunities for all of its pupils and competes in many competitions including; cricket, football, rugby, gymnastics, swimming, rounders, handball, netball and athletics.
-Both boys and girls can compete in all sports.
+We provide a wide range of sporting opportunities and compete in many competitions including; cricket, football, rugby, gymnastics, swimming, rounders, handball, netball and athletics.
+Our dedicated PE team ensure that pupils have access to sports clubs after school and pupil participation in this is high.

 Extended School Provision

-The school offers a wide range of before and after school clubs as well as some at lunchtimes.
+The school offers before and after school care and clubs.
 Full details can be found in the Out of School section.

 In our school we nurture helpful hands, a thoughtful mind and a kind heart so we are safe and successful learners.